Max Verstappen: Junior racing career

+Karting (2005–2013)

+2005–2009: Dominance in national championships

-Verstappen competed in the Mini Junior championship of his home province of Limburg, Belgium.
-In 2006, Verstappen graduated to the Rotax Max Minimax class and won the Belgian championship.
-In 2007, Verstappen won the Dutch Minimax championship.
-Racing in a CRG kart entered by his father, Verstappen won the Dutch and Belgian Minimax championships as well as the Belgian Cadet championship.
-In 2009, Verstappen joined Team Pex Racing, a CRG customer team.
-That year, he won the Flemish Minimax championship and the Belgian KF5 championship.
+Verstappen started racing in karts at the age of four and competing in championships at the age of seven.
+In 2005 he competed in the Mini Junior championship of his home province of Limburg, Belgium and won the VAS Championship in the same category.
+In 2006, he repeated his success.
+In 2007, Verstappen graduated to the Rotax Max Mini Max class and won the Rotax Max Challenge Belgium and the Dutch Championship in that category.
+In 2008, racing in a CRG kart entered by his father, Verstappen won the Belgian Cadet Championship, the Rotax Max Challenge Belgium, and the Benelux Karting Series in Mini Max class.
+In 2009, Verstappen joined Pex Racing, a CRG customer team.
+That year, he defended his titles in the Mini Max championships and won the Belgian KF5 Championship.